ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Custom-Model-Container/readme.md

 ## Serve a Custom Model using Standalone Containers
 In this tutorial you will take a Watson NLP model that you have trained in Watson Studio, package it into a container image together with the Watson NLP Runtime, and run this container with Docker.
 When the container runs it will expose REST and gRPC endpoints that client programs can use to make inference requests.

-The image can be deployed anywhere include laptop with Docker; on a Kubernetes or OpenShift cluster; or, on a cloud container service like IBM Code Engine or AWS Fargate.
+This image could also be deployed on a Kubernetes or OpenShift cluster, or on a cloud container service like IBM Code Engine or AWS Fargate.

-To complete this tutorial, you need to have first completed the [Consumer Complaint Classification](https://techzone.ibm.com/collection/watson-nlp-text-classification#tab-1) tutorial, which includes steps on training a custom ensemble model and saving it to the Cloud Object Storage (COS) associated with the project.
+To complete this tutorial, you need to have first completed the [Consumer Complaint Classification](https://techzone.ibm.com/collection/watson-nlp-text-classification#tab-1) tutorial, which includes steps on training a custom ensemble model and saving it to the Cloud Object Storage (COS) bucket associated with the project.

 ### Architecture diagram